bigscience-workshop/petals/README.md

 ## Benchmarks

 The benchmarks below are an excerpt from our [research paper](https://arxiv.org/pdf/2209.01188.pdf).
-See the paper for more evaluations and discussion of the results.
+We provide more evaluations and discuss the results in more detail in Section 3.3 of the paper.

 <table align="center">
   <tr>